Check out these compelling business reasons to reduce your paper consumption—plus tips on how to painlessly achieve paperless status.

 But don’t go patting yourself on the back for your frugal and eco-friendly ways just yet.
 How much paper passes through your office every day?
 Do you invoice and pay bills by post?
 Are you in the habit of printing important documents and manually filing them?
 Is your desk buried in mail?
 Do you print reports or presentations and edit with a pen?

-If you answered yes to two or more of those questions, you’re probably in the same category as the average American who uses more than 700 pounds of paper every year.
+If you answered yes to 2 or more of those questions, you’re probably in the same category as the average American who uses more than 700 pounds of paper every year.

 Why Go Paperless?